r-crosswords/aotw/exolve-README.md

 If a clue does not provide its anno, the software still creates a minimal anno consisting of just the solution text (that it infers from the grid and the enum).
 Even if the anno is provided, the software prefixes it with the inferred solution text.
-This might have meant that if in an older grid the the solution was explicitly included in the anno, it would have got duplicated.
+This might have meant that if in an older grid the solution was explicitly included in the anno, it would have got duplicated.
 So, the code does check to see if the solution string (punctuation/markup notwithstanding) is present at the head of the anno, and avoids duplicating it if so.
 If the